 However, what all of this overlooks is that by further amending instrument, the Corporations and Other Legislation Amendment (Insolvency Law Reform) Regulation 2016 (Cth) (COLAR), certain amendments enacted by ILRA are deferred including, relevantly, the repeal of ss 447D, 479 and 511 of the Corporations Act.

-Quite separately, the new power to seek directions introduced by ILRA can be found at s 90 15 of the Insolvency Practice Schedule (Corporations) to the Corporations Act, which empowers the Court to make “such orders as it thinks fit” in relation to external administrations.
-The Court’s power may be exercised on its own initiative, or on application by an interested party under s 90 20, including “a person with a financial interest”, ASIC, an officer of the company and the committee of inspection.
-The new powers are deemed to have commenced on 1 March 2017.
-Curiously, neither section appears to have been deferred, giving rise to a duplication with the pre-existing powers yet to be repealed.
+Quite separately, the new power to seek directions introduced by ILRA can be found at s 90-15 of the Insolvency Practice Schedule (Corporations) to the Corporations Act, which empowers the Court to make “such orders as it thinks fit” in relation to external administrations.
+The Court’s power may be exercised on its own initiative, or on application by an interested party under s 90-20, including “a person with a financial interest”, ASIC, an officer of the company and the committee of inspection.
+The new powers were deemed to have commenced on 1 March 2017, but subsequently deferred to 1 September 2017.

-So, the long and the short of it (arguments about the validity of the subordinate regulations amending ILRA as an Act of Parliament aside) is that:
+So, the long and the short of it (arguments about the validity of the subordinate regulations amending ILRA as an Act of Parliament aside ) is that, until 1 September 2017:

 - the status quo remains in relation to the power to seek directions from the Court under ss 447D and 511, and the exercise and control of liquidator’s powers under s 479 of the Corporations Act;

 - the route to that position is a rather painful journey through the cross-referencing of schedules to schedules in ILRA and COLAR noted above;